Attic Exhaust Fans

 - Extends the useful life of your home’s roof and insulation

-The first step to attic fan installation is to audit the number of vents that already exist in the attic.
+The first step an Aire Serv service professional will take for an attic fan installation job is to audit the number of vents that already exist in the attic.
 An attic fan will not function properly if the attic is not otherwise well ventilated.
 In general, it’s recommended that homeowners install 1 sq. ft. of attic ventilation for every 300 sq. ft. of attic space.
-For optimal function, the attic should be well insulated and sealed from the rest of the house.
+For optimal function, the attic should be well insulated and sealed off from the rest of the house.

-After ensuring that the attic is well ventilated, Aire Serv technicians will assist you in choosing the attic exhaust fan best suited for your home.
-In general, gable-mounted varieties are slightly easier to install, as our technicians do not need to disrupt shingles for installation.
+After ensuring that the attic is well ventilated, Aire Serv service professionals will assist you in choosing the attic exhaust fan best suited for your home.
+In general, gable-mounted varieties are slightly easier to install, as our service professionals do not need to disrupt any shingles for installation.
 Automatic or thermometer-controlled fans are recommended, as they do not require homeowners to turn them on manually.

-Once a homeowner has chosen the make and model of their attic exhaust fan, a local Aire Serv technician will cut the appropriate-sized hole in the ceiling or roof, install the shutter or cover on the exterior of the opening, and finally, install and wire the fan.
+Once a homeowner has chosen the make and model of their attic exhaust fan, the service pro will, if necessary, cut the appropriate-sized hole in the ceiling or roof, install the shutter or cover on the exterior of the opening, and finally, install and wire the fan.

 Depending on the size of your attic, your local Aire Serv technician may recommend installing multiple attic exhaust fans.

-Are you ready to upgrade the efficiency of your home and keep attic mildew at bay with the installation of a new attic fan?
+Are you ready to install a new attic fan, upgrade the efficiency of your home, and keep attic mildew at bay?
 Breathe easy with attic fan installation from your local Aire Serv.
-Schedule an appointment online or contact your local Aire Serv and get started today.
+Request an appointment online or call (855) 679-0011 to get started.